 The Associate of Arts degree in Evangelism and Compassion Ministry is designed to prepare students to serve and lead in evangelism and compassion ministry in various settings.
-The course of study embraces both the great commission (Matthew 28:19-20) and the great commandment (Matthew 22:37-39) as essential to Christian witness, and uses the head (knowing), heart (being), hands (doing) method of disciple-making that Jesus modeled in the Scriptures.
-As well as a strong Christian community and excellent classroom instruction, there is a strong experiential component that allows students life-onlife encounters with lost and hurting people in their own cultural context, in large urban centers, and in another culture.
+The course of study embraces both the Great Commission (Matthew 28:19-20) and the great commandment (Matthew 22:37-39) as essential to Christian witness, and uses the head (knowing), heart (being), hands (doing) method of disciplemaking that Jesus modeled in the Scriptures.
+As well as a strong Christian community and excellent classroom instruction, there is a strong experiential component that allows students life-on-life encounters with lost and hurting people in their own cultural context, in large urban centres, and in another culture.
 Students are also exposed to a variety of social and spiritual issues, and ways of addressing these issues.

 Objectives of the A.A.
-(Evangelism & Compassion Ministry) program

-Graduates will be:
+(Evangelism & Compassion Ministry) program Graduates will be:

-- able to demonstrate an understanding of, and appreciation for, the basic doctrines of the Christian faith and be able to articulate them clearly. - 2. able to demonstrate an understanding of, and appreciation for, the spiritual and social issues that are present in the world, and be able to address them from a Biblical perspective. - 3. able to demonstrate an understanding of, and appreciation for, God's heart for the poor and lost peoples of the world. - 4. intellectually and experientially prepared for further study in the fields of evangelism, compassion, and social justice.
+- able to demonstrate an understanding of, and appreciation for, the basic doctrines of the Christian faith and be able to articulate them clearly. - able to demonstrate an understanding of, and appreciation for, the spiritual and social issues that are present in the world, and be able to address them from a Biblical perspective. - able to demonstrate an understanding of, and appreciation for, God's heart for the poor and lost peoples of the world. - intellectually and experientially prepared for further study in the fields of evangelism, compassion, and social justice.

-- 5. prepared to do evangelistic and compassionate outreach work in a wide variety of environments outside of traditional church settings, such as soup kitchens, missions, jails, drug rehabs, and at-risk youth programs. - able to evaluate and assess the particular needs of specific situations and provide appropriate solutions. - prepared to establish and lead evangelistic and compassion outreach ministries in a local church setting.
+- prepared to do evangelistic and compassionate outreach work in a wide variety of environments outside of traditional church settings, such as soup kitchens, missions, jails, drug rehabs, and at-risk youth programs. - able to evaluate and assess the particular needs of specific situations and provide appropriate solutions. - prepared to establish and lead evangelistic and compassion outreach ministries in a local church setting.

-In addition to the core courses for all Associate's degrees (page 46), the following courses are required for the A.A.
+In addition to the core courses for all Associate's degrees (page 47), the following courses are required for the A.A.
 (Evangelism & Compassion Ministry) degree:

-General Education Foundations of Social Justice Introduction to Counselling World Religions or Worldview Credits 3 3 3 Bible & Theology Inductive Bible Study Credits 3 Ministry Spiritual Formation Introduction to Compassion Ministry Personal Evangelism Credits 2 3 3 Practical Ministry Regional Praxis Urban Praxis Cross Cultural Praxis Credits 4 2 2 TOTAL CREDIT HOURS 62
+General Education Credits

+Foundations of Social Justice 3

+Introduction to Counselling 3

+World Religions or Worldview 3

+Bible & Theology Credits

+Inductive Bible Study 3

+Ministry Credits

+Introduction to Compassion Ministry 3

+Personal Evangelism 3

+Spiritual Formation 3

+Practical Ministry Credits

+Regional Praxis 2

+Urban Praxis 1

+Cross Cultural Praxis 1

+Total credit hours 61